-POST CONSTRUCTION

-STRUCTURAL MODIFICATIONS & SUPPLEMENTS (CONTINUED)
+POST CONSTRUCTION STRUCTURAL MODIFICATIONS & SUPPLEMENTS

-POST CONSTRUCTION

-SUSPENDED SYSTEMS
+POST CONSTRUCTION SUSPENDED SYSTEMS

 Suspension systems employ shop-fabricated overhead beams bolted in the field and connected to existing building columns.
-Suspension hangers are dropped from these beams to carry the load, thereby transferring the weight of the mobile system to the existing columns.
+Suspension hangers are dropped from these Shop-fabricated overhead beams beams to carry the load, thereby transferring connected to the weight of the mobile system to the existing building columns. columns.
 Overhead beams are fabricated in sections with moment connections to simplify erection and delivery into the building through existing doors and elevators.
+Suspension hangers dropped from beam. overhead beams fabricated in sections Stationary storage for simplicity of range installed erection and delivery around hangers. into building suspension . hangers moment connection typical stationary storage Completed system shelving in-place. existing columns